robksawyer/keystone-react-template/README.md

 	- App performance management.
 - Papertrail
 	- Helpful for logging and debugging.
 Without it, we'd have a hard time seeing errors.

+# Helpers

+## Create a new component

+Use the command `yarn new-component MyComponent` to create a new component.